informalsystems/quint/doc/adr004-effect-system.md

 We have decided to implement option 2 for all modes.
 According to this option, a definition is considered pure if it does not add any read effect on top of the effects that the parameters may carry.
-A definition is considered `def` if it introduces a new `Read` effect, but does not introduce any `Update` or `Temporal` effects.
+A definition is considered `pure` if it introduces a new `Read` effect, but does not introduce any `Update` or `Temporal` effects.
 The same principle applies to other types of definitions.